 The Solution of the “Pure” Virgin

 From this problem arose the solution that the Virgin Mary was perfectly sanctified even before she was born, that Christ might take on her flesh without sin, and she continued to remain without sin, being perfectly sanctified, all her life.
 However, there was considerable debate amongst the medieval theologians as to whether the Virgin Mary was sanctified from the womb, or whether she was even sinless right from her own conception, thus never incurring the stain even of Original Sin in the first place.
-St Thomas Aquinas and the Dominicans would maintain that, although the Virgin Mary was perfectly sanctified from the womb, she was conceived with Original Sin which was only later purged in while she was in the womb, while the Franciscans, the Blessed John Duns Scotus being the key representative, insisted that she was “immaculately conceived” without the stain of original sin right from the very start.
-Of course, we know that eventually the Pope would settle the debate within the Roman Catholic Church in favour of the Franciscans by an infallible decree.
+St Thomas Aquinas and the Dominicans would maintain that, although the Virgin Mary was perfectly sanctified from the womb, she was conceived with Original Sin which was only later purged while she was in the womb.
+On the other hand, the Franciscans, the Blessed John Duns Scotus being the key representative, insisted that she was “immaculately conceived” without the stain of original sin right from the very start.
+Of course, we know that eventually the Pope would intervene into the debate to declare that the Franciscans were right.

 The key problem with this solution is that it inevitably collapses into an infinite regress, a point already noted by St Bernard of Clairvaux when he wrote the following objections to the introduction of the Festival of the Immaculate Conception: